luksamuk/powerlisp/README.md

 You can also use the specific functions for adding new features, as stated in the examples below.

+### Quick user API reference

+Those are the functions you'll mostly be using for your scripts and for customization.

+#### (powerlisp-add-favorite atom url)
+Add a single favorite website to favorites list.

+#### (powerlisp-add-multi-favorites favorites-list)
+Adds many favorites to the favorites list.
+Format of the list must follow the format for the favorites list.
+Using this function instead of `powerlisp-add-favorite` is recommended when you have many websites.<br/>
+List format example: `'((site1 . "url1") (site2 . "url2") ...)`

+#### (powerlisp-add-search-engine atom query-parts)
+Add a single search engine to search engines list.
+The query-parts parameter must be a list of query components, with the first one coming before the query value, and the rest coming after the query value.
+These strings are concatenated in this order.

+#### (powerlisp-add-multi-search-engines engines-list)
+Adds many search engines  to the search engines list.
+Format of the list must follow the format for the search engines list.
+Using this function instead of `powerlisp-add-search-engine` is recommended when you have many engines.<br/>
+List format example: `'((engine1 ("url-pre-query-part" "url-post-query1" ...)) (engine2 ...))`

+#### (powerlisp-add-command command callback)
+Adds a command to Powerlisp. `command` is the command atom, `callback` must be a zero-arguments function.

+#### (powerlisp-add-multi-commands commands-list)
+Adds many commands to Powerlisp at once.
+The list of commands must be a list comprised of consed atoms + procedures.<br/>
+List format example: `(list (cons 'command1 #'procedure1) (cons 'command2 #procedure2) ...)`

+#### (powerlisp-spawn-menu prompt alist)
+Spawns an input menu with the given prompt, and offers an alist of values.
+This function yields two values: an atom equivalent to the user input and, if the option selected is valid, yields the associated value as well;
+if not, yields nil instead.<br/>
+Alist format example: `'((atom1 . associated-value1) (atom2 . associated-value2) ...)`

+#### (powerlisp-request-user-input &optional prompt)
+Spawns an input menu with no options.
+The value returned is a plain string containing what the user typed.
+One can customize the prompt by feeding it to this function.

+#### (with-powerlisp-options-menu (prompt alist) &body ...)
+Calls an options menu using an alist.
+If the input matches any of the values on the alist, the input is bound as an atom to `option`, and the associated value is bound to `assoc-value`.
+The body is then executed.

+#### (powerlisp-notify text &optional title)
+Sends a notification to the desktop.
+One can optionally setup the notification title.

+#### (powerlisp-call-external program-path &rest arguments)
+Calls an external command and does not wait for the process to finish. `program-path` needs to be an absolute path to the binary. `arguments` is a list of strings, where each string is an argument.
+The (optional) arguments need to be isolated, with no whitespace inbetween.

+#### (powerlisp-call-browser &rest website)
+Calls the default browser with one (or more) websites to open.
+This command is basically a specialized version of `powerlisp-call-external`, however there is no need to encapsulate the websites into lists.

 ### Examples

 Below you can see what you may want to add as commands for Powerlisp.